VeriHealth — True Health Discernment

 Reasoning

-Build the cognitive framework to evaluate any claim from any source.
-One intervention produces durable, transferable resistance, persisting for months and extending to claims never covered in the original intervention.
+Help people develop the discernment to evaluate any claim, from any source.
+A single well-designed intervention can produce durable, transferable resistance, persisting for months and extending to claims it never directly addressed.

 The goal is not to tell people what is true.
-It is to develop the framework that lets them find it themselves.
+It is to help them develop the discernment to evaluate any claim for themselves.

 What the Evidence Shows

-Three bodies of evidence establish that reasoning-based interventions work
+Two bodies of evidence show that reasoning-based interventions improve people's ability to evaluate misinformation

 Costello, Pennycook and Rand · Science · 2024

-In a study of 2,190 participants, brief, personalized AI conversations produced a durable reduction of about 20% in false beliefs, persisting for months.
+In a study of 2,190 participants, brief, personalized AI conversations produced a durable reduction of roughly 20 percent in false beliefs, persisting for at least two months.
 The critical feature was engaging each person's specific reasoning rather than delivering a generic correction, the same person-specific principle the SSI applies through Socratic questioning.

 Why Both Stages Are Necessary